jstasiaczek/deprecated-cuploader/README.md

 * It provide simple directory managment.

-Installation
+Installation (under version 3.0.0)
 ------

-* Download latest tag.
+* Download latest tag for version 2.x
 * Put it in TinyMCE plugin directory, it should be named cuploader.
 * Add it to TinyMCE configuration: